 Collins focuses primarily upon sporting events involving the N.C.
 High School Athletic Association, AAU sports, Raleigh Convention Center Sports Events, Baseball, Football, Gymnastics, Hockey, Tennis and Wrestling.

-She is a past Chairman of the North Carolina Sports Association and is a Certified Sports Event Executive (CSEE).
+She is a past Chairman of the North Carolina Sports Association, a board member of the Women in Sports Events (WISE) Greater Raleigh chapter and is a Certified Sports Event Executive (CSEE).